varun-venkatesh/varun-venkatesh.github.io/_posts/2020-09-28-bare-mtl-chapter2.md

 20000020: 0x00000000 0x00000000 0x00000000 0x00000000
 20000030: 0x00000000 0x00000000 0x00000000 0x00000000
 ```
 The numbers and their sum are available in the SRAM beginning at ```0x20000000```.
 We now have almost everything we need for a C program to execute on our hardware.
 What we're missing is changes required to identify and relocate the ```.bss``` section for uninitialized variables, identifying the vector table or interrupt vector table for the hardware and including it into the data section and a means for displaying **Hello, World**.

+Let's go back ot the data sheet and look at table 2-8 which lists the exception (or interrupt types) and thier vector addresses.
+Vector addresses refere to addresses in the memory map where the interrupt service routines are to be located.
+The table suggests that vector addresses begin at ```0x00000000```  with the last vector located at address ```0x000000EC```.
+This means that the first ```0x000000F0``` == 240 bytes should represent calls to interrupt service routines (handlers).
+With this in mind, we can construct the C-runtime or startup code for the hardware that will look like this: